Michael Graham (scientist): Biography

 In Lowestoft, Graham's work led him to be particularly concerned with the problem of overfishing.
 He was appointed Principal Naturalist in 1944 and Director of Fishery Investigations in 1945.
 He published several highly influential and thought-provoking books during this time, most notably The Fish Gate in 1943, Human Needs in 1951 and Sea Fisheries: Their Investigation in the United Kingdom in 1956.
 As Director of Fisheries to HM Government he was made CMG (Companion of the Order of St Michael and St George) in January 1954, he was also responsible for recruiting Ray Beverton and Sidney Holt whose treatise On the Dynamics of Exploited Fish Populations (1957) is dedicated to Graham and is widely regarded as the cornerstone of modern fisheries science.

 During the Second World War, Michael Graham was engaged on operational research in the RAF, for which he was awarded the OBE (Order of the British Empire).
-He retired in 1958 to devote himself to reclaiming derelict land in south Lancashire, and successfully demonstrated a practical and economic way of ‘greening over’ post-industrial slag heaps.
-From 1966 to 1971 he was a visiting Lecturer in the Department of Biology at Salford University, and to his great joy the Department adopted and continued his work of land reclamation.
-Sadly, Michael Graham didn’t live to see his last book A Natural Ecology (1973) published; he died on New Year's Day 1972 at the age of 72.
+He retired in 1958 to devote himself to reclaiming derelict land in south Lancashire, and successfully demonstrated a practical and economic way of 'greening over' post-industrial slag heaps.
+From 1966 to 1971 he was a visiting Lecturer in the Department of Biology at Salford University, and to his great joy the department adopted and continued his work of land reclamation.
+Michael Graham did not live to see his last book A Natural Ecology (1973) published; he died on New Year's Day 1972 at the age of 72.